DSHowarth/Module-12-SQL-Employee-Tracker/README.md

 ## Installation

 - Download the code, open the root directory, run ```npm install```.
-- if you have mysql, run the schema file.
-Or create the database however you prefer.
+- Run the schema.sql file using MySQL.

 ## Usage